 # DESCRIPTION=xyz- a description that will be automatically assigned upon upload

-Body is a table with a following set of columns:
+Body is a table with a following set of allowed columns:

 The dataset for upload may be integrated and sparse, i.e. a document may contain all columns at once, and, where irrelevant, their content may be left blank.
 In other words, you can color interactions and elements in the same dataset, leaving blank fields in ReactionIdentifier and LineWidth for elements, and leaving blank fields in Name for interactions.

-After choosing the dataset to upload, pressing Generate button will invoke a comment, initiate generation and reduce the amount of available custom layouts (see below, left).
-The progress status will automatically update (see below, right) and when the progress reaches 100%, your custom layout is ready to be displayed.
+After choosing the dataset to upload, pressing Upload button will invoke a comment, initiate generation and reduce the amount of available custom overlays (see below, left).

-You will be notified by email when your layout is ready.
+You will be notified by email when your overlay is ready.
 The email will also contain the list of elements in your dataset not found in the map.